A Feynman-kac Formula Approach for Computing Expectations and Threshold Crossing Probabilities of Non-smooth Stochastic Dynamical Systems: Acknowledgement

 \section{Acknowledgement}

-LM expresses his sincere gratitude to the Courant Institute for being supported as Courant Instructor in 2014 and 2015, when this work was initiated.
+\lmxxx{We thank the editor and the two anonymous reviewers for their helpful comments leading to the improvement of the present manuscript.} LM expresses his sincere gratitude to the Courant Institute for being supported as Courant Instructor in 2014 and 2015, when this work was initiated.
 LM is also supported by a faculty discretionary fund from NYU Shanghai and the National Natural Science Foundation of China, Research Fund for International Young Scientists under the project \#1161101053 entitled ``Computational methods for non-smooth dynamical systems excited by random forces'' and the Young Scientist Program under the project \#11601335 entitled ``Stochastic Control Method in Probabilistic Engineering Mechanics''.
 LM also thanks the Department of Mathematics of the City University of Hong Kong for the hospitality.
 JW acknowledges support from the SAR Hong Kong grant [CityU 11306115] ``Dynamics of Noise-Driven Inelastic Particle Systems''.